-PURPOSE: To provide for a high-quality of clustered residential development in designated areas where no conflicts with adjacent urban or non-urban uses are not expected, or can be mitigated can
+PURPOSE: To provide for a high-quality of clustered residential development in designated areas where ne-conflicts with adjacent urban or non-urban uses are not expected, or can be mitigated ean be anticipated.

 Accessory buildings not over 18.6 m2 (200 sq. ft.) in area